Most-read topics:

 CZECHS AGED 45-64 – THE RICHEST TARGET GROUP YOU MIGHT BE OVERLOOKING

 4. 11.
-2024 Middle age (and retirement) still seems to be mainly associated in marketers’ minds with outdated notions of a “walking-stick-and-scarf” lifestyle.
-But people in 45-64 age group also have aspirations and dreams, and truth be told, they finally have the financial means to pursue them.
+2024 Czech society is ageing unstoppably.
+The options for staying fit and healthy are continually improving and evolving, but middle age (and retirement) still seems to be mainly associated in marketers’ minds with outdated notions of a “walking-stick-and-scarf” lifestyle.

 ADVERTISING FAILS THE AGE TEST

 14. 10.
 2022 Not only are the over-55s inadequately represented in TV advertising, but they are also much harder to please than younger viewers, according to new research from System1.
 Why it matters Wise Up!, a study from the marketing decision-making platform in partnership with broadcaster ITV, found that over 55s appear in just 23% of ads.
-But… Continue reading ADVERTISING FAILS THE AGE TEST
+But this group accounts for nearly one-third of the UK population; for 65% of TV impressions and 60% of the UK’s wealth, a recalibration of target audiences may be in order.